Arekkusu17/desafio-latam-use-context/README.md

 # Desafío uso de Context API - Natural Pic - Desafío Latam
-The meaning of this challenge is to validate our knowledge using Context API.
+The meaning of this challenge is to validate our knowledge using Context API

+test.

 - Site of deploy: https://magical-pothos-712d69.netlify.app